StanojevicNikola/satellite-to-map-gan/README.md

 `└── val`<br>
 Then, run `prepare_data.py` to compress and prepare downloaded images for training, and `test_preparation.py` to check if all went well.

-Training is done by running `train.py` file and all trained models are stored in `models` folder alongside with the example of translation quality at the given part of training process.
+Training is done by running `train.py` file and all trained models are stored in `models` folder alongside with the example of translation quality at the given time.